NASA IRTF Fall 2024 Newsletter

 (3) iSHELL is a 1.06 – 5.3 micron cross-dispersed echelle spectrograph (up to about R=80,000) and imager.
 Slight fringing (5% contrast, spatial frequencies 20 pixels at J to 70 pixels at M) is observed in the flat fields.
 To reach S/N>100 on features at these pixel frequencies, more frequent flat fielding is required (for details contact your support astronomer).
 Commissioning observations involving radial velocities have yielded good results, with precisions better than 10 m/s achieved for targets brighter than K=10.
 The RV data reduction code is available on github or by request from Peter Plavchan (pplavcha@gmu.edu).
 The general purpose data reduction tool for iSHELL is available as part of the Spextool package.
 We have developed a version of Xtellcor (called Xtellcor_model) that uses atmospheric models instead of standard stars to remove telluric absorption lines in iSHELL spectra.
 For now we recommend that observers still take standard stars until they have compared both methods.
 For details see the IRTF data reduction pages.
 Electronic observing logs are automatically generated.
 Observers are reminded that darks are automatically taken following observing and can be downloaded.
 Real-time spectral extraction now runs automatically in the background and can be visualized in the data viewer (DV).
 For more information, see the instrument page and instrument manual or contact Adwin Boogert (aboogert@hawaii.edu).

 (4) MIRSI/MOC is a 5-20 micron camera and grism spectrograph, and optical imager.
 MIRSI was recently upgraded with a closed-cycle cooler to replace its liquid nitrogen and liquid helium cryostat, and a dichroic-fed optical channel added (MOC, similar to MORIS).
 First light with the upgraded instrument occurred in April 2020.
 During semester 2023B, the current engineering grade array was replaced with a science grade array.
 Current MIRSI capabilities are given here.
-Initial estimates are that sensitivity has not significantly improved (possibly since performance is already background limited) although array systematics and cosmetics are better.
-We are not offering spectroscopy in 2024B (see the Call for Proposals).
+Unfortunately the sensitivity has not been improved despite the use of a science grade array.
+We suspect that the array clocking needs to be further optimized and we continue to work on this.
+Due to the lack of sensitivity we are not offering spectroscopy in 2025A (see the Call for Proposals).
 In the longer term we are hoping to improve performance by replacing degraded filters and by adding a chopping capability to the hexapod secondary stage.
 For more information contact Mike Connelley (mconnell@hawaii.edu).

 (5) ‘Opihi is a wide-angle finder mounted to and aligned with IRTF.
 ‘Opihi consists of a 17" Planewave CDK telescope, a CCD having a 32’ FOV, and a filter wheel with g'r'i'z' and open filters.
 Its goals are to recover asteroids with large position uncertainties for SpeX and MORIS, to monitor extinction and cloud cover (similar to CFHT’s Skyprobe), and to flux calibrate SpeX prism or SXD spectra by simultaneously imaging in z'-band.
 ‘Opihi can locate asteroids down to V~20 in about one minute, propagate its motion across the sky, and send that ephemeris to the TCS.
 ‘Opihi is independent of other facility instruments and can thus be used in parallel with SpeX.
 For more details contact Mike Connelley (mconnell@hawaii.edu).